GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-suborganization-framework.md

 | Dept. of A | | 	Office K |
 | Agency K |  | 	Office D |

+**Pros**:
+- Adheres closely to one dataset (A-11 Appendix C).

+**Cons**:
+- Lots of empty `bureau` fields.
+- Aligns poorly with current or future .gov registry hierarchy.
+- Excludes numerous agencies and sub-agencies that OPM dataset has.

 ### Proposal #2

+**Adopt OPM model outright**

+* Agency should only be populated with a value from the `agency` column in the [OPM Fedscope dataset](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/datasets/Agency-Bureau_Lists-OMB-OPM-dotgov_crossmatch-2025.csv).
+* Suborganization should only be populated by a value from the `sub-agency` column in the [OPM Fedscope dataset](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/datasets/Agency-Bureau_Lists-OMB-OPM-dotgov_crossmatch-2025.csv).

+**Pros**:
+- Adheres closely to one dataset (OPM Fedscope).

+**Cons**:
+- Excludes Legislative, Judicial Branches.
+- Excludes numerous agencies and sub-agencies that OMB dataset has.

+### Proposal #3

+**Adopt hybrid OMB/OPM model**

-* Agency should only be populated with a value from the `agency` column in X table.
+* Agency should only be populated with a value from the `agency` column in [this table](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/datasets/Agency-Suborganization-List-Combined.csv).
-* Suborganization should only be populated with a value from the `suborganization` column in X table.
+* Suborganization should only be populated with a value from the `suborganization` column in [this table](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/datasets/Agency-Suborganization-List-Combined.csv).
 * Suborganization2 can be populated with anything below a suborganization listed in the `suborganization` column in X table.